Tienie Britz: Early life

+Professional career

-Britz was born in Johannesburg.
-He won the South African PGA Championship twice in 1971 and led the South African Tour Order of Merit in 1971/72.
+Britz won the South African PGA Championship twice in 1971 and led the South African Tour Order of Merit in 1971/72.
 He has also played extensively on the European Tour and the European Seniors Tour.
-His best finish on the European Tour was nineteenth in 1977, which was the year he won his only European Tour title at the German Open, having had to pre-qualify first.
-Britz represented South Africa three times in the World Cup: in Australia with Gary Player, in Thailand with John Bland and in Columbia with Bobby Verwey.
+His best finish on the European Tour's Order of Merit was 19th place in 1977.
+That year he also won his only event on the tour at the German Open, having had to pre-qualify first.
+Britz represented South Africa three times in the World Cup: in Australia with Gary Player, in Thailand with John Bland, and in Columbia with Bobby Verwey.

 Since 1986, Britz has been the head teaching professional at Broome Park Golf Club in Barham, near Canterbury, Kent, England.